Coronavirus information for student accommodation

 Senior and chief residents and peer mentors are here to support you while you are living in University accommodation.

-Cleaning and handwashing and are still important within your living circle.
+Cleaning and handwashing are still important within your living circle.
 Find out how we’re keeping residences clean and safe.

 If someone in your living circle develops symptoms of coronavirus, get medical advice.
 If there is a suspected or confirmed case of coronavirus in your living circle, tell the University.
 We will support you to self-isolate if necessary, following the government guidelines.